cs1302uga/cs1302-tutorials/visibility/protected.rst

 protected        |Y|         |Y|           |Y|          |N|
 ===============  ==========  ============  ===========  =========

-* In Java, the ``protected`` modifier must be included in a member's declararion for the compiler to consider it a protected member.
+* In Java, the ``protected`` modifier must be included in a member's declaration for the compiler to consider it a protected member.
 * In UML, the ``#`` symbol is used just before a member's identifier to illustrate that it's protected.